-- Providers - Training staff management of childhood illnesses. - Improvement diagnostics of pediatric cases by reinforcement of PICT at pediatric entry points and hospitalization - Training on tools to improve quality: SOC - Coaching providers in the completion of data collection tools - Coaching personnel in charge of the management of data - Training district teams on analysis and data use for decision making - From the organizational standpoint - Reinforcement of referral system between different pediatric care services. - Improvement system for managing appointments, active follow up of children who missed their appointments. - Support health structures and districts for DBS samples transport to reference laboratories and results to sites. - At the structure/district level - Support to the districts for supervision visits. - Provide at district and regional level technical assistance in data analysis and use. - Define and offer a complete package of pediatric care in 1 pediatric centre of excellence - Make available early infant diagnosis at supported sites - Reproduce and make available tools for pediatric care - Equip health structures with pediatric height and weight measures - Provide to Hopital general Sinfra and Issia equipment for nutritional demonstrations
+- Providers - Training staff management of childhood illnesses. - Improvement diagnostics of pediatric cases by reinforcement of PICT at pediatric entry points and hospitalization - Training on tools to improve quality: SOC - Coaching providers in the completion of data collection tools - Coaching personnel in charge of the management of data - Training district teams on analysis and data use for decision making - From the organizational standpoint - Reinforcement of referral system between different pediatric care services. - Improvement system for managing appointments, active follow up of children who missed their appointments. - Support health structures and districts for DBS samples transport to reference laboratories and results to sites.

-Stratogic Area Budget Code Planned Amount On Hold Amount Strategic Area budget Code Planned Amount On Hold Alliount
+- At the structure/district level - Support to the districts for supervision visits. - Provide at district and regional level technical assistance in data analysis and use. - Define and offer a complete package of pediatric care in 1 pediatric centre of excellence - Make available early infant diagnosis at supported sites - Reproduce and make available tools for pediatric care - Equip health structures with pediatric height and weight measures - Provide to Hopital general Sinfra and Issia equipment for nutritional demonstrations

-Governance and Systems HVSI 200,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HVSI 0